Helen Poole - PG Dip. MBACP

 • Depression (low mood/low self-esteem, suicidal thoughts and/or ideation)

 • Challenges with interracial/cross-cultural relationships.

-I divide my ‘work’ time between private counselling practice, my HR role and volunteering as a counsellor for an organisation supporting women experiencing (or who have experienced) domestic abuse.
+I work part-time as a counsellor within the NHS, specialising in Sexual Assault/Rape, domestic violence and associated trauma.
+I also do some private practice work which is more generalised.
+Prior to this I volunteered as a counsellor for an organisation supporting women experiencing (or who have experienced) domestic abuse.
 I have attended training courses in recognising domestic/physical/emotional/psychological abuse, and in areas of adult and child safeguarding.

 I am a registered member of the British Association for Counselling and Psychotherapy and work within their Codes of Ethics and Practice.